williamlines/golden-square-makers/challenges/06_design_a_class.md

 ## Challenge

+**This is a process feedback challenge.** That means you should record yourself doing it and submit that recording to your coach for feedback.
+[How do I do this?](../pills/feedback_challenges.md)

 Follow the design recipe to implement the following user story in your project.
 This will be in a new class.